To main content

-We expect companies to adopt appropriate and prudent tax policies and be transparent about where they generate economic value.
+Aggressive tax behaviour undermines the effectiveness of tax systems and may expose investors to reputational and financial risks.
+We expect companies to adopt appropriate and prudent tax policies and to be transparent about where they generate economic value.

-There is a widespread perception that multinational enterprises sometimes do not pay tax according to where they generate economic value, but according to where it is most advantageous for them to report economic activity for tax purposes.
+International principles for responsible business conduct establish that companies should comply with both the letter and the spirit of the tax laws in all the countries in which they operate.
+There is nevertheless a widespread perception that some multinational enterprises pay less than appropriate levels of tax through the use of improper tax avoidance and tax evasion strategies, including base erosion and profit shifting.
 Recent national and international tax policy efforts have concentrated on reducing the incentives and scope for such practices.
-Many countries are in the process of introducing transparency initiatives such as enhanced filing obligations, country-by-country tax reporting requirements and the spontaneous exchange of tax rulings issued to companies.
+Critical to these efforts are the various transparency initiatives being introduced in many countries, such as enhanced filing obligations, country-by-country tax reporting requirements and the spontaneous exchange of tax rulings issued to companies.

-Representatives of the investment community have nevertheless not generally issued expectations as to how businesses should govern and conduct their tax affairs.
+Representatives of the investment community have nevertheless been slow to issue expectations as to how businesses should govern and conduct their tax affairs.
 This may be one reason why companies and business commentators often assert that companies, through their directors, owe a fiduciary duty to their shareholders to minimise taxes.

 The long-term validity of this assertion and whether it necessarily serves investor interests is uncertain.
 Businesses engaged in aggressive tax behaviour may in some ways rely on this assertion to pass reputational tax risks onto their investors.
 Aggressive tax behaviour may also create additional investment risks that are hard for investors to diligence or monitor.
 Business operations that are unduly shaped by tax planning rather than long-term value creation may be more vulnerable to changes in regulation or enforcement.
+Similar risks may arise where companies are reliant on material tax incentives that are vulnerable to expiration or changed criteria.

 A. Implement appropriate and prudent tax policies

-• Boards should manage local and cross-border tax affairs carefully to avoid incurring undue tax and other costs through failures to obtain applicable reliefs or inaccurate tax documentation.
-Maximising long-term value does not require aggressive tax behaviour.
+• Boards should manage local and cross-border tax affairs carefully to avoid incurring undue tax and other costs through failures to obtain applicable reliefs, failures to take advantage of appropriate tax incentives, or inaccurate tax documentation.

 • Boards should integrate and align their chosen tax policy with their core business considerations and ascertain that the responsibilities ensuing from board policies are clearly defined within the organisation.

-• Boards should ensure they receive reporting sufficient to affirm that the company’s tax affairs are managed consistently and in accordance with their chosen policy.
+• Boards should ensure they receive reporting sufficient to affirm that the company’s tax affairs are managed in accordance with their chosen policy.
 Multinational enterprises should in this regard routinely assess their exposure to tax risk.

 Maximising long-term value does not require aggressive tax behaviour.